Foster Care Allowance Victoria: Rates, Extras, and the Financial Reality

 The Real Financial Picture

 The FCAV — the peak body for Victorian foster carers — has publicly noted that Victoria's care allowance rates are the lowest in the country.
-When you run the numbers against the actual cost of raising a child (including food, clothing, transport to school and medical appointments, activities, and incidentals), most Level 1 placements don't fully cover costs.
-Many experienced carers describe regularly spending $50–$150 per month of their own money, particularly in the first few weeks of a new placement.
+When you run the numbers against the actual cost of raising a child (including food, clothing, transport to school and medical appointments, activities, and incidentals), many carers report that Level 1 placements do not fully cover costs and that they subsidise some expenses from their own money.

 What this means practically: